What to expect from a Malaysia-chaired ASEAN in 2025 – DW – 12/10/2024

 Malaysian Prime Minister Anwar Ibrahim conveyed a similar sentiment during his address at the ASEAN Summit in Vientiane in October, as reported by Radio Free Asia.

-"We cannot overstress the importance of dialogue and cooperation forming the fundamentals of amity and good relations," he said, according to the report.
+"We cannot overstress the importance of dialogue and cooperation forming the fundamentals of amity and good relations," he said.
 "As global tensions continue to rise, cracks and divisions within ASEAN run the risk of being exploited to the detriment of ASEAN centrality and cohesiveness."

 Prashanth Parameswaran, a fellow at the Wilson Center's Asia Program, told DW that Malaysia is likely to be "active and outspoken" on geopolitical and economic issues during its chairmanship, given Anwar's past vocal stances.